atoma-network/atoma-proxy/README.md

 - **PostgreSQL**: Manages the database for the Atoma Proxy
 - **Atoma Proxy**: Manages the proxy operations and connects to the Atoma Network

+#### Profiles
+- local - this is for targeting the local deployment of the proxy
+- cloud - has the same features as the local, but also enables zklogin using google oauth

 #### Service URLs

 - Atoma Proxy: `http://localhost:8080` (configured via ATOMA_PROXY_PORT).
 This is the main service that you will use to interact with the Atoma Network, via an